Miglia Quadrato

 may escape those who do not peruse the area

 with sufficient care!
-Selection of clues takes into
+Selection of clues took into

 account traffic and parking